Wiki · AI Organization · Last reviewed June 23, 2026

 Time Horizon

 METR's time-horizon work proposes measuring AI agents by the length of software tasks they can complete at a given success rate.
-The 2025 paper Measuring AI Ability to Complete Long Software Tasks defines a 50 percent task-completion time horizon and reports a roughly seven-month doubling in frontier model time horizons from 2019 through the studied period.
+The 2025 paper Measuring AI Ability to Complete Long Software Tasks defines a 50 percent task-completion time horizon: the human expert task duration at which an agent is predicted to succeed half the time.

 The point of the metric is interpretability.
 A benchmark score may be hard to map onto human work.
 A task-duration estimate gives policymakers and developers a more legible signal: whether a model can complete tasks that would take a human expert minutes, hours, days, or longer.